Research and Clinical Trials

 Researchers use many other factors to decide whether a patient can take part in a study (inclusion criteria) or cannot take part (exclusion criteria).
 The study team at Seattle Children’s can explain what these factors mean for you or your child.

-Who is leading these trials?
+Who is leading the CNS CAR T-cell clinical trials?

 T-cell trials at Seattle Children’s use methods developed by Seattle Children's Therapeutics at Seattle Children’s Research Division.

-• Or search by diagnosis for many clinical trials available through Seattle Children's and our partners on ClinicalTrials.gov.
+You can also search by diagnosis for many clinical trials available through Seattle Children's and our partners on ClinicalTrials.gov.
 Read our guide about searching for trials on ClinicalTrials.gov (PDF).

 Contact Us